We listen actively and act thoughtfully. We will create a deeper connection with our suppliers and their respective communities through open dialogue.

-We have around 2,000 product suppliers in over 70 countries and we’re unique in labelling all our products with the country of origin.
+We have around 3,000 General Merchandise and Food product, raw material and service suppliers around the world.
+We label all M&S General Merchandise products with its country of origin.
 We also have local buying offices with Regional Compliance Managers in Turkey, India, Bangladesh, Vietnam, Sri Lanka and China.

 In 1999, we developed a set of principles in partnership with our suppliers.
 These principles set down our requirements for suppliers to comply with all relevant local and national laws, particularly on: working hours and conditions, health and safety, rates of pay, terms of employment and minimum age of employment.